Covalent hadronic molecules induced by shared light quarks: Summary and Discussions

 \item the $\bar D^* \Sigma_c^*$ covalent molecule of $I=1/2$ and $J=5/2$,

 \item the $D \bar K^{*}$ covalent molecule of $I=0$ and $J=1$,

 \item the $D^* \bar K^{*}$ covalent molecule of $I=0$ and $J=2$.

 \end{itemize} The binding mechanism induced by shared light quarks is somewhat similar to the covalent bond in chemical molecules induced by shared electrons, so we call such hadronic molecules ``covalent hadronic molecules''.
+Different from the chemical molecules, the internal structure of the hadrons and so the covalent hadronic molecules is much more complicated, since they contain not only the valence quarks but also the sea quarks and gluons.
+In the present study we consider the covalent hadronic molecules induced only by the shared valence quarks.

-Recall that the two shared electrons must spin in opposite directions (and so totally antisymmetric obeying the Pauli principle) in order to form a chemical covalent bond.
-Our QCD sum rule results indicate a similar behavior: ``the light-quark-exchange interaction is attractive when the shared light quarks are totally antisymmetric so that obey the Pauli principle'' (these quarks may spin in the same direction given their flavor structure capable of being antisymmetric).
+Recalling that the two shared electrons must spin in opposite directions (and so totally antisymmetric obeying the Pauli principle) in order to form a chemical covalent bond, our QCD sum rule results indicate a similar hypothesis: {\it the light-quark-exchange interaction is attractive when the shared light quarks are totally antisymmetric so that obey the Pauli principle}.

-The logical chain of the above hypothesis is quite straightforward.
+Its logical chain is quite straightforward.
 We assume the two light quarks $q_A$ inside $Y$ and $q_B$ inside $Z$ are totally antisymmetric.
 Hence, $q_A$ and $q_B$ obey the Pauli principle, so that they can be exchanged and shared.
-By doing this, wave-functions of $Y$ and $Z$ overlap with each other, so that there can be the covalent hadronic molecule $X = | YZ \rangle$.
+By doing this, wave-functions of $Y$ and $Z$ overlap with each other, so that they are attracted and there can be the covalent hadronic molecule $X = | YZ \rangle$.
 This picture has been depicted in Fig.~\ref{fig:sharing}.
-We believe this hypothesis even better and more important than our QCD sum rule results, because it is model independent and more easily applicable.
+We believe it better and more important than our QCD sum rule results, given it to be model independent and more easily applicable.

-We apply it to study several examples as follows.
-The two exchanged light quarks have the same color and so the symmetric color structure; besides, we assume their orbital structure to be $S$-wave and so also symmetric; consequently, we only need to consider their spin and flavor structures.